apetkau/microbial-informatics-2014/orthomcl-tutorial/README.md

 mysql>
 ```

-This will log you into MySQL with an administrator account and give you a command prompt specifically for MySQL commands.
+This will log you into MySQL with an administrator account (no need for a password) and give you a command prompt specifically for MySQL commands.
 The commands we need to run from here involve creating a new database for OrthoMCL and creating a user to access this database.
 This can be accomplished with the following.

 Construct a new user **'orthomcl'@'localhost'** with the password **password**.